 the first argument (here

 cvc4) must be one of the class of

 /usr/local/share/why3 after installation.
 See

 Appendix 9.2 for details.

-If you happen to upgrade a prover, e.g. installing CVC3 2.4.1 in place of CVC3 2.2, then the proof sessions formerly recorded will still refer to the old version of the prover.
-If you open one such a session with the GUI, and replay the proofs, a popup window will show up for asking you to choose between 3 options:
+If you happen to upgrade a prover, e.g. installing CVC4 1.5 in place of CVC4 1.4, then the proof sessions formerly recorded will still refer to the old version of the prover.
+If you open one such a session with the GUI, and replay the proofs, a popup window will show up for asking you to choose between three options:

-Notice that if the prover under consideration is an interactive one, then the copy option will duplicate also the edited proof scripts, whereas the upgrade-without-archive option will just reuse the former proof scripts.
+Notice that if the prover under consideration is an interactive one, then the copy option will duplicate also the edited proof scripts, whereas the upgrade-without-copy option will just reuse the former proof scripts.

 Your choice between the three options above will be recorded, one for each prover, in the Why3 configuration file.
 Within the GUI, you can discard these choices via the Preferences dialog: just click on one choice to remove it.

 Outside the GUI, the prover upgrades are handled as follows.
-The replay command will just ignore proof attempts marked as archived.
-Conversely, a non-archived proof attempt with a non-existent prover will be reported as a replay failure.
-The session command performs move or copy operations on proof attempts in a fine-grained way, using filters, as detailed in Section 6.6.
+The replay command will take into account any prover upgrade policy stored in the configuration.
+The session command performs move or copy operations on proof attempts in a fine-grained way, using filters, as detailed in Section 5.5.